-- Obligations of the United States, its agencies and instrumentalities, excluding mortgagebacked securities. - 2.
-Direct obligations of the State of Texas or its agencies and instrumentalities. - Other obligations, the principal of and interest of which are unconditionally guaranteed or insured by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities. - 4.
-Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent. - 5.
-Fully insured or collateralized certificates of deposit or share certificates, issued by state and national banks or credit unions that are: - a.
-Guaranteed or insured by the Federal Deposit Insurance Corporation or the National Credit Union Association, or other federal agency, or successors; or - b.
+- Obligations of the United States, its agencies and instrumentalities, not to exceed two years to the stated final maturity, excluding mortgage-backed securities. - Direct obligations of the State of Texas or its agencies and instrumentalities, not to exceed two years to the stated final maturity; - Other obligations, the principal of and interest of which are unconditionally guaranteed or insured by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, not to exceed two years to the stated final maturity; - Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent, not to exceed two years to the stated final maturity; - Fully insured or collateralized certificates of deposit or share certificates, issued by state and national banks or credit unions, not to exceed two years to the stated final maturity that are: - Guaranteed or insured by the Federal Deposit Insurance Corporation or the National Credit Union Association, or other federal agency, or successors; or - b.
 Collateralized to 102% in accordance with this Policy (Section XI). - 6.
-Fully collateralized direct repurchase agreements having a defined termination date, collateralized in accordance with this Policy, safe-kept with an independent third party approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve, or a bank doing business in Texas, not to exceed 90 days to the stated maturity.
+Fully collateralized direct repurchase agreements having a defined termination date, collateralized in accordance with this Policy, safe-kept with an independent third party approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve, or a bank doing business in Texas, not to exceed 90 days to the stated maturity;